 If you are travelling from within the European Union (EU), you can use your home country’s mobile plan in Finland without incurring additional roaming charges

-If you are visiting from outside the EU, in order to avoid high roaming costs, you can buy a local SIM card.
+If you are visiting from outside the EU, to avoid high roaming costs, you can buy a local SIM card.

 You can easily purchase prepaid SIM cards at various retail stores, kiosks, and mobile network provider shops in Helsinki.
+R-kioski is probably the easiest option with locations throughout the city.
 Major mobile operators in Finland include Elisa, Telia, and DNA.

 HOW TO GET TO HELSINKI